kunmi5/Awesome_Store_Sales/README.md

 limit 3;
 ```

-_Write an SQL query to find the project names and the total number of employees who have joined before the
+#### Write an SQL query to find the project names and the total number of employees who have joined before the
-project start date.
-Return the project_name and the count of such employees._
+#### project start date.
+Return the project_name and the count of such employees.

++ Insight: _Helps assess how many resources were already in place before project initiation—indicative of staffing readiness or onboarding gaps._
 ```sql
 select pd.project_name, count(distinct e.employee_id) as employee_count
 from project_departments as pd